shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b1_shimming.rst

 Static B1+ shimming: CV reduction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 *(Optional)* The SarDataUser.mat is a hard requirement for the "SAR efficiency" shim option, and an optional requirement for CV reduction.
-To ensure that the SarDataUser.mat on the scanner contains to the VOPs of the coil currently being used, create a copy of the anatomical scan used to create the mask, and start the scan.
+To ensure that the SarDataUser.mat on the scanner contains the VOPs of the coil currently being used, create a copy of the anatomical scan used to create the mask, and start the scan.
 The scan can be stopped once data acquisition starts.
 In the Exam Card, under System/pTx Volumes, set the B1 shim mode to "Patient Specific".
 See the figure below for the location of the switch

 .. figure:: https://raw.githubusercontent.com/shimming-toolbox/doc-figures/master/B1shim_button.jpg
   :width: 400